flatironinstitute/labbox-ephys/README.md

 ### Install/upgrade labbox-launcher

-Note: is recommended that you use a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or a virtualenv when using the `pip` and `python` commands.
+Note: it is recommended that you use a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or a virtualenv when using the `pip` and `python` commands.

 Install the latest version of labbox-launcher